I made a key discovery to win a Nobel but it was my boss who took the prize – 2024-04-29 19:39:39

 The rituals of the Parisian academic community perplexed Lemaitre.

-For Professor Lemaitre, it is still difficult to talk about what he found when he arrived at the “City of Light”: “How do I say it?
+For Professor Lemaitre, it is still difficult to talk regarding what he found when he arrived at the “City of Light”: “How do I say it?
 “The research structure in France and in French universities is relatively complicated, with a large number of administrative layers.”

 “I discovered that professors do not necessarily choose the best students or that professors often had their wives hired in the laboratory.
 Many cases of favoritism.
 Maybe I was very sensitive to that but I quickly felt that academic research was not the simple pursuit of knowledge or trying to do the best.”

 “It was a fight for power, for jobs, for recognition.
-Suddenly I was a little naive when I came across this very human aspect in research because, after all, it is in all human dimensions and all communities.”
+Suddenly I was a little naive when I came across this very human aspect in research because, following all, it is in all human dimensions and all communities.”

 In the midst of that environment, he found a group of researchers that needed an intern to collaborate on fruit fly studies.